 Flooding from groundwater sources is assessed in this Level 2 SFCA using JBA's 5m Groundwater Flood Map, as the FRAW does not include such a dataset.
-Figure 3-4 shows the map for Site 204 and the surrounding areas and
+Figure 3-4 shows the map for the site and the surrounding areas and

 Table 3-4 explains the risk classifications.
-The majority of the site is within an area where groundwater emergence is unlikely.
-There are some areas of no risk of groundwater emergence.
+The entirety of the site is in an area where flooding from groundwater is unlikely.
 Groundwater conditions may therefore be suited to infiltration SuDS.